hapax/hapax.github.io/outreach.md

   (or a box of electrons) can get before it turns into a black hole.
 - [*Hacking physics from the back of a napkin*](https://hapax.github.io/physics/teaching/hacks/napkin-hacks/) (2020).
-A long blog post on napkin algorithms, later converted into more polish Physics Circle lectures on [dimensional analysis](assets/dim-slides.pdf), [random walks](assets/random-slides.pdf), and [Brownian motion](assets/brownian-slides.pdf).
+A long blog post on napkin algorithms, later converted into more polished Physics Circle lectures on [dimensional analysis](assets/dim-slides.pdf), [random walks](assets/random-slides.pdf), and [Brownian motion](assets/brownian-slides.pdf).
 - [*Black hole mergers*](assets/colliding-black-holes.pdf) (2020).
 Notes for